 Budapest is a home to many expats and digital nomads.
 It’s ideal and centralized location withing Europe make it perfect as a base for western and eastern European excursions.
 The cost of living is relatively cheaper than its western counterparts.
-I was able to rent out a huge room in a flat for EU 310 a month I found through a friend’s referral and stayed in Budapest for two months.
-I also decided to stay long term so I could join a gym to regain some atrophied muscles from over a year of travel.
+I was able to rent out a huge room in a flat for 310 Euros a month which I found through a friend’s referral.
+I decided to stay long term to chill and also join a gym to recover some atrophied muscles from over a year of constant travel.

 There’s also an incident in Eger where I was flat out refused service.
 I went to eat at a restaurant the night before asking if they had Wi-Fi service.
 The waiter said yes.
 The next morning, I went to the same restaurant now talking to a different server.
 I politely asked if I can get a table and use their Wi-Fi.
 The server looked at me in disdain and said they had no WIFI and told me to go away.
 WTF?
 I was a paying customer last night and will be again today!The next day another incident I observed where a group of guys drinking beer at a restaurant and two dark skinned individuals passed by, probably Romas (Gypsies).
 The group proceeded to heckle them.
 Some had formed a fist and bumped it on the palm of his other hand to suggest beating them up.
 I walking past them when this all happened and I think I was spared the heckling because I had an expensive camera wrapped around my neck.
 I was disturbed by the what just happened so I bought a hat that would clearly label me as a tourist instead of being mistaken for a migrant or Roma to avoid conflict.
 That hat has a large engraving that says “Los Angeles.”
 So far I’ve had fewer stares and glares after buying that hat.